-The TOMODACHI Initiative promotes programs that help the next generation of entrepreneurs and young leaders gain the skills and expertise necessary to guide them towards success and help them make a positive difference in their communities, for their countries, and for the entire world.
+The TOMODACHI Initiative promotes programs that help the next generation of young leaders gain the skills and expertise necessary to guide them towards success and help them make a positive difference in their communities, for their countries, and for the entire world.

 Through these programs, participants develop leadership skills that can be used throughout their lives, regardless of their profession.
 They will also learn to work and thrive in an entrepreneurial environment, creating new ideas and enterprises that spur economic growth and social progress.

 This program provides Japanese high school students from the disaster-affected Tohoku region with an intensive three week program at the University of California, Berkeley that focuses on leadership development and community service.
 Students work in teams to develop community service projects and gain experience that they can use to contribute to recovery and reconstruction efforts back home in Japan.

 This program is a mentoring program to promote women’s leadership and empowerment in the workplace.
 Mid-level professionals in Tokyo and Osaka serve as mentors for university students to develop leadership goals.

 This program takes winners of the Annual University Venture Grand Prix Entrepreneurship Awards to Silicon Valley, California to to meet and pitch their ideas to influential startups and venture capitals.